Table of Contents

 10. Wash Fabrics Exposed to the Odor

-Curtains, dish towels, tablecloths, and even throw blankets near the kitchen can absorb fish smell.
+Curtains, dish towels, tablecloths, and even throw blankets near the kitchen can absorb cooking smells.
 Toss them in the wash with a cup of white vinegar added to the rinse cycle.
 For upholstered furniture, sprinkle baking soda on the fabric, let it sit for an hour, then vacuum it up.

-Baked fish leaves oils on oven walls that release odor every time you preheat.
+Baked foods leave oils on oven walls that release odor every time you preheat.
 Wipe down the interior with a paste of baking soda and water (3 parts baking soda, 1 part water).
 Let it sit for 15 minutes, then scrub and rinse.
 Run the oven at 200°F for 10 minutes afterward with a pan of lemon water inside to clear residual smells.

 12. Place Activated Charcoal Bags Around the Room